Call SelectQuote

 Medicare Annual Enrollment Period Guide

-You can enroll in a Medicare plan during AEP by getting in touch with us.
+You can enroll in a Medicare plan during AEP by contacting us.
 In just minutes, our licensed insurance agents can compare the Medicare Advantage plan or Medicare Supplement Insurance plan options available to you.
-This checklist can help give you a better idea of what you’ll need and help you get prepared for your call.
+This checklist can give you a better idea of what you’ll need and help you prepare for your call.

 Medicare Advantage plans—also known as Medicare Part C—provide an alternative to Original Medicare.
 Offered by Medicare-approved private health insurance companies, Medicare Advantage plans are legally required to offer at least the same benefits as Original Medicare but may include additional routine coverage.